Arisamiga/CompassTracker/README.md

 # Installation

-First install the .java file.
+First install the .jar file from the releases or from the spigot page [here](https://www.spigotmc.org/resources/compasstracker.95662/).

 Then move that file to the `/plugins` folder inside your server!

 If you see a message like `Successfully loaded CompassTracker!!` on the console that means you installed it correctly!!

 # How to use